m-isometric weighted shifts with operator weights: Abstract

 \section{Abstract}

 The aim of this paper is to study $ m $-isometric weighted shifts with operator weights (both unilateral and bilateral).
 We obtain a characterization of such shifts by polynomials with operator coefficients.
-The procedure of construction of all $ m $-isometric weighted shifts with positive weights is given.
-We answer the question when the weights of $ m $-isometric shifts are commuting.
+The procedure of construction of all $ m $-isometric weighted shifts with positive weights is presented.
+We answer the question when the weights of $ m $-isometric shift are commuting.
 The completion problem for $ m $-isometric weighted shifts with operator weights is solved.
 We characterize $ m $-isometric bilateral shifts the adjoints of which are also $ m $-isometric.
-Several relevant examples are provided.